yaco16/compta/README.md

 - use different kinds of charts (bars, doughnut)
 - use a cool sidebar (not a top nav bar)
 - use a toggle button to switch between light and dark theme
+- use a spinner during data are aimporting in database
 - authentificate with Google account serverless (thanks to NextJS)

 # Features desired